lucia-auth/lucia/documentation/collection/main/learn/basics/error-handling.md

 title: "Error handling"
 ---

 Errors are handled by throwing [`LuciaError`](/reference/types/lucia-types#luciaerror) inside Lucia.
-A list of error messages are provided in [Errors](/reference/types/errors) reference and the API reference lists errors thrown by each method.
+A list of error messages is provided in the [Errors](/reference/types/errors) reference and the [API](/reference/api/server-api) reference lists errors thrown by each method.

-Using a try-catch block, the error message can be read with like so:
+Using a try-catch block, the error message can be read like this:

 ```ts
 import { LuciaError } from "lucia-auth";